luc-ta/luc-ta.github.io/_pages/commutative-quandles.md

 * \\(X\\) is called _cancellative_ if for all \\(x\in X\\), the left multiplication map \\(L_x\\) is injective.

 ### 1.1.
 Discussion

-Sigmon \[S70\] introduced cancellative midpoint algebras under the name "medial means" in 1970.
-Cancellative midpoint algebras allow for categorifications of certain aspects of convex analysis \[ES01, Fr08\], and they have connections to (affine) modules over the dyadic rationals \\(k\\) \[Ba24, Fr08\].

-One motivation for this blog post is to connect the theory of cancellative midpoint algebras to the theory of quandles.
-Joyce \[Jo82\] and Matveev \[Ma82\] independently introduced quandles in 1982 to develop complete invariants of knots.
-In particular, commutative quandles are important to the theory of quandle rings \[BE26\].

 The archetypal example of a quandle is the _conjugation quandle_ of a group \\(G\\), defined to be the pair \\(\mathrm{Conj}(G):=(G,\ast)\\) with \\[g\ast h:=hgh^{-1}.\\] Another important class of quandles are _core quandles_ of groups \\(G\\), defined to be \\(\mathrm{Core}(G):=(G,\ast)\\) with \\[g\ast h:=hg^{-1}h.\\] On the other hand, _Alexander quandles_ are important examples of medial quandles.
 Given an automorphism \\(\varphi\\) of an abelian group \\(A\\), the Alexander quandle \\(\mathrm{Alex}(A,\varphi)=(A,\ast)\\) is defined by \\[x\ast y:=\varphi(x)+(\mathrm{id}-\varphi)(y).\\]